Indonesia bans militant Islamic Defender's Front | DW | 30.12.2020

 Deputy Justice Minister Edward Omar Sharif Hiariej said on Wednesday that the FPI was outlawed because nearly 30 of its leaders, members and former members had been convicted on terrorism charges.

-He said the group conflicted with Indonesia's state ideology, known as Pancasila, that emphasizes unity and diversity.
+He said the group conflicted with Indonesia's state ideology, known as Pancasila, which emphasizes unity and diversity.

 Islamic Defenders Front leader Rizieq Shihab held large rallies on his return this year to Indonesia from exile this year